The Wine: Pineau d'Aunis Rosé 2021

-Gaspard Rose' is made naturally from sustainable farming grapes grown in the Loire Valley.
+Gaspard Rosé is made naturally from sustainably farmed Pineau d'Aunis grapes grown in the Loire Valley.
 Spontaneous fermentation, unfiltered, minimal added sulfites.

 The Producer: Gaspard

 Gaspard is the brainchild of natural wine pioneering importer and advocate Jenny Lefcourt of Jenny & Francois.
 They source the grapes from the Loire Valley, where a trustworthy winemaker makes the wines to match their taste.
 The labels are created by a talented Swedish artist based in Paris, Madlen Herrstrom, who also contributed to coming up with the name “Gaspard”.
 The wines are all great and reasonably priced, and it couldn’t be otherwise given how knowledgeable Jenny & Francois are about natural wine, organic farming, and natural winemaking.